07th-mod/python-patcher/README.md

 ## Developer Mode

+The installer has a global variable called DEVELOPER_MODE, which controls how it behaves.
 Developer mode will be activated if an `installData.json` is found on disk adjacent to the install script.
 This will be the case if you clone the git repository, then run the script.

-In this mode, the installer will prefer local files (on disk) if they are present, instead of remote files (from github).
+In developer mode, the installer will prefer local files (on disk) if they are present, instead of remote files (from github).
 This mode will Specifically:

 - `installData.json`
 - all .md files in the `news` folder
 - `cachedDownloadSizes.json`

 ## Cached Download Sizes